Deal Summary

 Independent Analysis

-Our Assessment: The Zambia extension is the corridor's highest-stakes component: without it, the corridor remains a bilateral Angola-DRC project; with it, the corridor becomes a genuine tri-national trade route with transformative commercial potential.
-AFC's lead developer role brings African institutional credibility but the financing gap remains large.
-The $500M+ requirement exceeds AFC's single-project capacity, necessitating co-financing from DFC, EU, and potentially commercial lenders.
+Our Assessment: The Zambia extension is the corridor's highest-stakes component: without it, the corridor remains primarily an Angola-DRC route; with it, the corridor becomes a genuine tri-national trade route with transformative commercial potential.
+AFC's project-developer role brings African institutional credibility, and its stated up-to-US$500M mobilisation commitment is significant.
+But the financing gap remains large and should not be treated as closed finance until lender commitments, project-finance documents, or disbursement records are published.
 Route selection will determine which communities face displacement, making the ESIA process critically important.
-This is the deal that will define whether the Lobito Corridor achieves its full potential or remains a partial rehabilitation.

 Deal Timeline